Best Easter Ski Resorts: Snow-Sure Easter Ski Holidays 2025

 Family-friendly activities are arranged at the resort, including a giant Easter egg hunt.

-Geneva Airport to Alpe d’Huez transfers take around 3 hours.
+Getting there: Geneva to Alpe d’Huez transfers take around 3 hours.

 For those looking for a chilled out Easter break, Obergurgl in Austria is just the place.
 As Austria’s most snow-sure resort, Obergurgl enjoys an unusually long ski season.